Find Grad Schools

 8 Yearly Graduations

 University of Wisconsin - Stout comes in at #14 on our list of the most popular colleges offering master's degrees in quality control tech.
 Roughly 7,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,014 per year, while in-state graduate students, on average, pay $7,298 per year.
-For the 2020-2021 academic year, 8 master's degrees were handed out to quality control tech majors at UW - Stout.
-About 38% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,014 per year, while in-state graduate students, on average, pay $7,444 per year.
+During the most recent year for which we have data, 8 people received their master's degree in quality control tech from UW - Stout.
+Of these students, 20% were women and 20% were members of underrepresented racial-ethnic groups.

 #15